Ouphix/synchro-psychotherapies/steps2.md

 * F1069, patiente, 4 videos
 * F1101, patient, 3 videos

 All of them with the same therapist Mrs Bastard.
 However, we had problems with the conversion of the files from VOB to AVI.
 The number of videos from this families were much lower, to evaluate a dynamic could even more challenging.
-Since, we got a better database with less technicall problems on it and a experimental setting, we decided to switch to it to further developp the concept.
+Since, we got a better database with less technical problems on it and a experimental setting, we decided to switch to it to further developp the concept.

 ##### Advantages of this Incant database